 Different 12-Step Programs

-In this day and age, there are many things that people can develop addictions to.
+In this day and age, there are many things to which people can develop an addiction.
 Going to a program called Alcoholics Anonymous may make it hard to connect with peers in the meetings if you’re addiction isn’t to alcohol.
 The 12 steps are still the same, but it’s easier to feel comfortable and supported when people in the group share the same addiction.

-Although all addictions are the same biologically, it’s important to be with people who understand what you’ve been through specifically.
+Although all addictions are the same biologically, it’s important to be with people who understand specifically what you’ve been through.
 About 20 years after Alcoholics Anonymous started, the fellowship of Narcotics Anonymous began.
-It’s now the second largest 12-step program.
+It’s now the second-largest 12-step program.
 This program has helped many people who have a drug problem.
-Those with addictions to narcotic drugs can relate more easily to peers in an NA meeting than an AA meeting.
-There also several more 12-step, anonymous alternatives, including the following:
+Those with addictions to narcotic drugs can relate more easily to peers in an NA meeting than in an AA meeting.
+There are also several more 12-step, anonymous alternatives, including the following:

 S.M.A.R.T.
 Recovery as an Alternative to AA

 S.M.A.R.T.
 Recovery is a different methodology, based around cognitive behavioral therapy (CBT).
-This program is more than just a support group, but is more aligned a type of aftercare for people once they’ve completed treatment.
+This program is more than just a support group.
+In fact, it is more aligned a type of aftercare for people once they’ve completed treatment.

 Therapy As An Alternative To AA

-One of the major alternatives to AA is therapy.
+This is one of the major alternatives to AA is therapy.
 Addiction therapy is a follow-up to detox, which heals the body.
-Psychotherapy instead focuses on healing the mind, tackling the roots of addictive behaviors.
+Psychotherapy focuses on healing the mind, tackling the roots of addictive behaviors.
 Therapy also handles co-occurring mental disorders through dual diagnosis treatment.
-The two types of therapy can be split into the holistic approach and evidence-based modalities.
+Moreover, the two types of therapy can be split into the holistic approach and evidence-based modalities.

 At San Antonio Recovery Center, therapies used to treat alcohol addiction include: